perl11/potion/doc/INTERNALS.md

 In the above case, the PN typedef handles that.

 Also be sure to not nest function calls which return PN objects.
-With an overly aggressive and incorrect compiler (gcc -O3) such intermediate results might be stored in a register, and the GC will not see this PN and move references to it away.
+With an optimizing (gcc/clang -O3) such intermediate results might be stored in a register, as volatile only applies to lvalues and the GC will not see this PN and move references to it away.
 Use temp.
 PN variables instead.

 This is a bit tedious to keep in mind, but